nya3jp/tast/docs/writing_tests.md

 logs.
 If you want to log a verbose piece of information to help determine the cause of an error, only do it after the error has occurred.
-Also, if you are interested in which part of a test is time-consuming, please see the "[reporting timing]" section for details.
+Also, if you are interested in which part of a test is time-consuming, please see the [reporting timing] section for details.

 See the [fmt package]'s documentation for available "verbs".